austinxewell/deep-thoughts/README.md

 # Deep Thoughts
   [![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)](http://unlicense.org/)
   # Description
   This is a full stack blog site that allows you to log in, create an account, post a thought, react to another users thought, add friends and view other users profiles.
 It is created with using MERN and is fully operational.
-This web application has been deployed using heroku and is live at https://limitless-shelf-82829.herokuapp.com/
+This web application has been deployed using heroku and is live at https://limitless-shelf-82829.herokuapp.com/.
+This application includes technologies such as conditional rendering, MongoDB, Express.js, React, Node.js, Bcrypt, Apollo, and Faker

   # Table of Contents
   * [Installation](#installation)
   * [Usage](#usage)